13jaque/desafio-vtexio-aws-idelfonso/docs/README.md

-# Hiring Coders - Challenge 3 - VTEX.IO E AWS
+# Hiring Coders - Challenge 3 - VTEX.IO and AWS

 Project created with the purpose of reproducing a copy of www.upmedal.com.br as challenge 3 from Hiring Coders, using VTEX.IO